emilljungberg/pyMERLIN/README.rst

 Usage
 ----------------
-Further details about the usage is found in the documentation (insert link here).
+Further details about the usage is found in the `documentation <https://pymerlin.readthedocs.io/en/latest/>`_.